 It is a system wherein the exchange of energy and matter takes place with the environment.
 Example: A vessel of hot water.

 It is a system which can exchange only energy and not matter.
-For example A balloon.

 Example: an insulated bomb calorimeter.
 An isolated system is either a physical system or a thermodynamic system.